 In terms of crowdfunding, regulation is key.
 It is important for all parties involved to be protected via the blockchain.
 The evolution of blockchain engineering has proven it to be a useful application for many industries.

 Tokenisation Disrupting the Financial Industry

 One of the major industries affected by tokenisation and cryptocurrency is the financial sector.
 This emerging token economy allows financial institutions to provide a more efficient and bias-free market by reducing the friction that may result from the creation, buying, and selling of securities.
 Tokenisation has four main benefits for both sellers and investors:

 Tokenisation of assets allows typically illiquid assets such as artworks to have a place in the market.
 Having a secondary market allows traders to increase their asset’s liquidity.
 Sellers can take advantage of liquidity premium to increase the value of their assets as well.

-Since tokens transactions are carried out using smart contracts, exchange transactions can be done with more efficiency.
-Since these transactions can be automated, administrative burdens are removed such as the need for intermediaries.
+Since tokens transactions use smart contracts that allows exchange transactions to proceed with more efficiency.
+Automated transactions remove administrative burdens such as the need for intermediaries.
 This efficiency then translates to cheaper transaction fees.